nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 #### Medication and Medical Devices ####

-* Search by date
+* Search for all Medications and Medical Devices that were active after the specified date
      * The consumer system request all items after a start date
      * The provider system returns all plans whose effective period end date is null or after the start date
      * Where no date is supplied by the consumer, all medications and medical devices are returned
-* Include issues
+* Include all the prescriptions issued under the returned medication/medical device plans
      * The consumer system requests prescription issues
-     * For each of the returned plans, the provider system includes data for all of its issues
+     * For each of the returned medication/medical device plans, the provider system includes data for all of its issues

 #### Allergies ####